awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

 ## Updating the Amazon VPC CNI self\-managed add\-on<a name="updating-vpc-cni-add-on"></a>

-If you have a 1\.17 cluster, or a 1\.18 or later cluster that you haven't added the Amazon VPC CNI Amazon EKS add\-on to, complete the following steps to update the add\-on\.
+If you have a 1\.17 cluster, or a 1\.18 or later cluster that you haven't added the Amazon VPC CNI Amazon EKS add\-on to, or need to manage the add\-on yourself, then complete the following steps to update the add\-on\.
 If you've added the Amazon VPC CNI Amazon EKS add\-on, complete the procedure in [Updating the Amazon VPC CNI Amazon EKS add\-on](#updating-vpc-cni-eks-add-on) instead\.

+**Important**
+Versions are specified as `major-version.minor-version.patch-version` You should only update one minor version at a time\.
+For example, if your current minor version is `1.9` and you want to update to `1.11`, then you should update to `1.10` first, then update to `1.11`\.
+All versions work with all Amazon EKS supported Kubernetes versions, though not all features of each release work with all Kubernetes versions\.
+When using different Amazon EKS features, if a specific version of the CNI add\-on is required, then it's noted in the feature documentation\.
+We recommend that you update to version 1\.11\.0, though you can update to any [release version](https://github.com/aws/amazon-vpc-cni-k8s/releases), if necessary\.

-**To update the self\-managed add\-on to the [recommended version](#manage-vpc-cni-recommended-versions)**
+**To update the self\-managed add\-on**

-1. To view the available versions and familiarize yourself with the changes in the version that you want to update to, see the `[releases](https://github.com/aws/amazon-vpc-cni-k8s/releases)` on GitHub\.
+1. View `[releases](https://github.com/aws/amazon-vpc-cni-k8s/releases)` on GitHub to see the available versions and familiarize yourself with the changes in the version that you want to update to\.

 1. Use the following command to determine your cluster's current Amazon VPC CNI add\-on version: